humeyramercan/Layout-Exercise-Project/README.md

 # Layout-Exercise-Project
 This is the first project about layouts Upchool gave us.
 We should make a few desings close to original.
 Also, we need to create style and font files.
+(After the design was made, the screen sizes were rearranged according to the emulator in the project.)

 Here are the layout designs i did.